SAIRISAN123/Smart_water_tank/README.md

 # Clone our Project

 git clone https://github.com/your-username/smart-water-tank-iot.git
-Upload the Arduino code to your microcontroller.
+Upload the Arduino code to ESP32.

 Set up the centralized platform by following the instructions in the platform/README.md file.